1. Introduction

 9. Versioning

 The specification version is independent of the reference implementation version.
-The current implementation (v1.3.4 at time of this specification’s publication) implements this specification.
+The current reference implementation is engine v1.5.0.

-When detection logic, signal thresholds, or scoring weights change materially, the specification version increments.
-Previous version documents remain accessible at their original URLs.
+When detection logic, signal thresholds, the detector inventory, or the output schema change materially, the specification version increments.
+Previous version documents remain accessible at their archive URLs.

 | Spec version | Date | Implementation | Notes |